Over-Agar Antibiotic Plating

 Prepare carbenicillin to a concentration of 1 mg/mL – 4 mg/mL in LB medium.

-The concentration of antibiotic required for effective over-agar selection has been empirically determined to be higher than that required for selection with antibiotic in-agar (100 µg/mL).
+The concentration of antibiotic required for effective over-agar selection has been empirically determined.
 See selection curve below.

 Carbenicillin is used here in place of ampicillin because carbenicillin is more stable, so it is potentially more effective at selecting only bacteria containing the plasmids of interest (for example, fewer satellite colonies will grow).
 It is, however, more expensive.

 With a 6 cm2 petri plate containing solidified LB-agar, pipette 150 µL of carbenicillin on top of the agar and gently spread over the surface until the liquid is mostly absorbed (there is a very small visible volume of pooled liquid remaining on the surface).